Campaign of the Month: October 2017

 • Whitney National Bank

-Whitney National Bank is a regional community banking institution headquartered in New Orleans.
+Local headquarters of Hancock Whitney (formerly Whitney Bank).
 Founded in 1883, it is the oldest continuously operating bank in Louisiana and a major player in the Gulf South banking industry.
 Whitney branches are distinguished by a characteristic clock, sometimes known as a “Whitney clock”.
 The distinctive clock is used by the Bank as their symbol.

 • The Windsor Court